Norman Field (rugby league): International honours

 Norman Field won a cap for Great Britain while at Batley: he played in the 2–28 defeat by Australia at Wembley Stadium, London, on Wednesday 16 October 1963.

 County honours

 Norman Field was selected for Yorkshire County XIII while at Batley during the 1963–64 season.

 Club career

 Norman Field was transferred from Lockwood ARLFC to Batley during January 1954, he was transferred from Batley to Featherstone Rovers, he made his début for Featherstone Rovers on Thursday 15 August 1957, he played his last match for Featherstone Rovers during the 1957–58 season, he was transferred from Featherstone Rovers to Batley, he was subject of a transfer bid from Huddersfield in early-1964, but they were unwilling to meet Batley's valuation of £6,000 (based on increases in average earnings, this would be approximately £229,800 in 2018), and he subsequently retired from rugby league in 1964 aged-28 to concentrate on his business interests.

-Genealogical information

-Norman Field was married to Susan.
-Norman Field's previous marriage to Wilma (née Mark) was registered during first quarter 1959 in Huddersfield district, they had children; Christopher M. Field second quarter in Huddersfield district), Darrell A. Field second quarter in Huddersfield district), and Jonathan Field.